 Searching through some online databases, I have come across a variety of cases where translation errors have resulted in serious incidents.
-Above all, a translation mistake that happened in a hospital in Berlin.
-Due to a non-professional translation, 47 patients ended up with a wrong knee replacement.
+Above all, the translation mistake in a hospital in Berlin, Germany.
+There, 47 patients ended up with the wrong knee replacement due to a non-professional translation.

-However, Most other reported cases of translation errors which led to “Serious Incidents” have two things in common: ‘Patient Communication’ and ‘Emergency Situation’.
+Interestingly, most other reported translation errors causing “Serious Incidents” have two things in common: ‘Patient Communication’ and ‘Emergency Situation’.

 In fact, most of these case reports describe the failure of a healthcare provider to produce a professional interpreter (“at all” or “in time”).

-In this article, however, I won’t cover interpretation errors and focus primarily on the translation of medical text/literature.
+In this article, however, I won’t be covering interpretation errors.
+Instead, I will focus on the translation of written medical text/literature.